TheresAFewConors/MSSprinkler/README.md

 - [Help](#help)

 ## Description
 MSSprinkler is written in PowerShell and can be imported directly as a module.
 It has no other dependencies.
-It relies on the verbose error messaging provided by Microsoft to identify additional information beyond standard password spray success or failed attempts.
-MSSprinkler also allows for a configurable threshold to prevent locking out accounts by mistake.
+MSSprinkler relies on the verbose error messaging provided by Microsoft to identify additional information beyond standard password spray success or failed authentication attempts, which allows for the gathering of additional information related to the user account MSSprinkler also allows for a configurable threshold to prevent locking out accounts by mistake.
 By default, this is set to 8 (n-2 under Microsoft's default) however this can be adjusted based on the organizations lockout policy.
-Additionally, successful sign-in to an account with MFA enabled will not produce an MFA push to the user.
+Additionally, successful sign-in to an account with MFA enabled will not produce an MFA push to the user, allowing for covert information gathering.

 ## Current Features
-- Automatically spray a list of M365 accounts with a password list
+- Automatically spray a list of M365 accounts with a password list.
-- Low-and-slow approach to avoid locking out accounts
+- Low-and-slow approach to avoid locking out accounts.
-- Smart detect accounts that do not exist or are locked out, skipping over these to reduce unnecessary traffic and speed up testing
+- Smart detect accounts that do not exist or are locked out, skipping over these to reduce unnecessary traffic and speed up testing.
-- Ability to override the default threshold to 'go loud'
+- Ability to override the default threshold to better match the organizations policy, if required.
-- Verbose output, revealing additional information about accounts
+- Verbose output, revealing additional information about accounts:
-  - Detect if an account is locked out
+  - Detect if an account is locked out.
-  - Detect if a user exists in the tenant or not
+  - Detect if a user exists in the tenant or not.
-  - Detect if MFA is in use for a given user without triggering the MFA push
+  - Detect if MFA is in use for a given user without triggering the MFA push.

 ## Install and Usage
 ```PowerShell